AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Background

 \subsection{Related Data Augmentation Methods}

-Data augmentation is a cornerstone technique in machine learning, used to enhance the size and diversity of training datasets, thereby improving the generalizability of models.
+Data augmentation is a common technique in machine learning, used to enhance the size and diversity of training datasets, thereby improving the generalizability of models.
 Traditional methods like flipping and rotation have long been staples, but more sophisticated techniques are necessary to tackle the complex demands of modern AI systems.
-While augmentation methods such as mosiac and mixup have proved to be promising, the advent of outpainting using diffusion models for object augmentation in diverse environments remains fairly unexplored.
+While augmentation methods such as mosaic and mixup have proved to be promising, the advent of outpainting using diffusion models for object augmentation in diverse environments remains relatively unexplored.

 Mosaic data augmentation, introduced in the YOLOv4 paper \citep{bochkovskiy2020yolov4}, represents a significant advancement in training deep learning models for object detection.
 This technique involves combining four or more different training images into a single composite image.
 By doing so, it exposes the model to a more diverse array of object scales, positions, and contexts within a single training example.
 This approach not only helps in enhancing the detection capabilities of the model, especially for smaller objects, but also significantly boosts its ability to generalize to various real-world scenarios.
 The inclusion of multiple scenes in one image helps in simulating a more complex and varied visual environment, which is crucial for improving the robustness and accuracy of object detection systems.
 This method has proven to be especially effective in handling datasets where objects appear in dense configurations and diverse backgrounds.